Shruti-Nagawekar/code-100/README.md

 Day3(10/5/21):
 1. Worked on the backened stuff of the button for beads. (got 22 errors brought them down to 16)
 2. Stared at StackOverFlow

+DAy3(10/4/21):
+1. Successfull got rid of all the errors and things are up and running.
+Woohoo (beads)